lucashueda/reproducible_research/README.md

 # How to run

-To run the entire pipeline you must first run all cells of the following notebooks:
+To run the entire pipeline you must run all cells of the following notebooks inside the conda env:

 <code> /dev/Training Language Model.ipynb </code>